The Lead Guitar Method consists of six important curricular components,

 If you still experience trouble, contact us at the email address below.

-Method Book I is now available on Teachable as an interactive tool for using our curriculum, complete with lesson plans, warm-ups, instructional videos, teaching resources, and other tools along with our expert instructors.
+Method Book I is now available on our Teachable page as an interactive tool for using our curriculum, complete with lesson plans, warm-ups, instructional videos, teaching resources, and other tools along with our expert instructors.

 Watch this video for how best to use Teachable as an LG co-teacher.